robbiew/ReTRoGRaDe/README.md

 ### Security File Management

-The server uses IP whitelist and blacklist files for access control.
+The server uses IP allowlist and blocklist files for access control.
 These files don't exist, create them if you want to se them:

-**Blacklist** (`security/blacklist.txt`):
+**Blocklist** (`security/blocklist.txt`):

 ```text
 # Format: IP_ADDRESS REASON